Sanctions on China’s top cotton supplier weave a tangled web for fashion brands

 Xinjiang moved away from student cotton-picking more than a decade ago, with improving mechanization and pressure from human rights groups.
 But the issue of forced labor in the region has resurfaced with China’s internment of Uighurs and other minorities.

-As a local government body as well as a company, XPCC has come under international scrutiny for its role in building and running some reeducation camps, as documented by local government notices and construction bids.
+As a local government body as well as a company, XPCC has come under international scrutiny for its role in building and running some re-education camps, as documented by local government notices and construction bids.

 The XPCC sanctions followed a concerted push by a coalition of more than 190 organizations to urge major fashion brands to stop using Xinjiang cotton, and for international auditing firms to stop working with factories in the region.

-Penelope Kyritsis, assistant research director of the Workers Rights Consortium, a member of the coalition, said five international auditing firms have agreed to stop conducting factory audits in Xinjiang because of government pressure on workers that prevents them from speaking freely.
+Penelope Kyritsis, assistant research director of the Worker Rights Consortium, a member of the coalition, said five international auditing firms have agreed to stop conducting factory audits in Xinjiang because of government pressure on workers that prevents them from speaking freely.

-Brian Finnegan, global worker rights coordinator of the AFL-CIO, said the coalition has sought to work with fashion brands in this push, based on previous successful experience in lobbying retailers to stop using Uzbekistan cotton because of forced-labor concerns.
+Brian Finnegan, global worker rights coordinator of the AFL-CIO, said the coalition has sought to work with fashion brands in this push, based on previous successful experience in lobbying retailers to stop using cotton from Uzbekistan because of forced-labor concerns.
 The AFL-CIO is the largest federation of unions in the United States and a member of the coalition.

-“The lesson learned from Uzbekistan is really keeping a dialogue with the companies and appearing with the companies,” he said.
+“The lesson learned from Uzbekistan is really keeping a dialogue with the companies and appearing with the companies,” Finnegan said.

-For retailers, it will be a challenge to simply map out the thousands of companies in which XPCC holds a stake, to check they aren’t dealing with one controlled by the organization.
+For retailers, it will be a challenge to simply map out the thousands of companies in which XPCC holds a stake, to check that they aren’t dealing with one controlled by the organization.
 Besides cotton, XPCC has substantial fruit, dairy and other agricultural businesses.
 While some of XPCC’s subsidiaries are publicly listed, the company is tight-lipped about much of its business, partly because of its historic roots as a military division.

 Herman said the XPCC sanctions will be enforced based on a “knowledge standard,” meaning whether a company should have or could have known it was transacting with XPCC.